LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

          and do well enough in courses and a comprehensive exam.
 Only sufficient achievement in *Loyola's*
          ESL program is a substitute for one of the standardized tests above.
+         Enrollment in an ESL program at another school is not a substitute for the TOEFL or IELTS.
 With any other ESL program one of the standardized tests is still required.

          NOTE:  Loyola's ESL is a separate program from the Graduate School.
          Appropriate certification from this ESL program merely